javascript-obfuscator/javascript-obfuscator/readme.md

 #### `selfDefending`
 Type: `boolean` Default: `true`

-##### :warning: this option forces set the `compact` value to `true`
+##### :warning: this option forcibly set `compact` value to `true`

 Enables self-defending for obfuscated code.
-If obfuscated compact code will be formatted, this code will not work.
+If obfuscated compact code is formatted, it will not work any more.

 #### `unicodeArray`
 Type: `boolean` Default: `true`